-EPA WaterSense and the Alliance for Water Efficiency are partnering to provide an Outdoor Webinar Series dedicated to outdoor water efficiency topics.
+EPA WaterSense and the Alliance for Water Efficiency provide an Outdoor Webinar Series dedicated to outdoor water efficiency topics.
 This webinar series, along with other WaterSense outdoor related webinars, aim to serve as tools and resources for certified irrigation professionals and other professionals looking for collaborative and effective ways to improve outdoor water efficiency in their communities.

 WaterSense Technical Resources

 The WaterSense Water Budget Tool is an easy-to-use Web–based resource designed to help irrigation professionals, home builders, facility managers, and even savvy homeowners establish a water budget for a landscape.
 With only basic landscape information (e.g., ZIP code, general plant categories), you can use the tool to find local climate data and determine the following:

 - Landscape Water Allowance reflecting local climate data.

 - Landscape Water Requirement based on climate, plant types, and irrigation system efficiency.

 - Realistic goal for reducing unnecessary supplemental watering and assessing progress toward meeting that goal.

 Need more data?
 Use the Water Budget Data Finder to easily determine a peak watering month and the appropriate evapotranspiration (ET) and rainfall values for a ZIP code in the United States.

 Along with using water-efficient products, incorporating water-efficient landscape design practices are an important part of saving water in the landscape.
 The Landscaping Tips page walks through keeping a healthy soil, using climate appropriate plants, and general maintenance practices.
 Visit the page on Turfgrass and Water Efficiency to learn more about regionally appropriate grass and tips for irrigation and maintenance.